bruberg/silky-docker/README.md

 This environment is designed to run in a Docker container on the same server where the SiLK data directory exists, or anywhere else where the SiLK data directory is exposed as a file system.

 The Dockerfile will install SiLK on Ubuntu 18:04, as its executable files are required for Silky to run.
+Then it will install and run Silky.

+## Useful environment variables
+Your Docker image should use the same versions of the SiLK tools as your live installation.
 Consult the [CERT NetSA Security Suite
 Monitoring web site](https://tools.netsa.cert.org/index.html) for updated versions.
-Then it will install and run Silky.

-## Useful environment variables
 The Dockerfile accepts the following environment variables, some at build time and fewer at run time:

 * FIXBUF